Why Test And Tag Phone Quotes Are A Bad Idea

 Knowing how many appliances you have is a good start but there are other factors that need to be considered for every job we do so we can ensure it is done correctly, professionally and is fully compliant with your OHS obligations.

 - What type of appliances do you have?

 The majority of the appliances we see are those that plug into a standard power point (the technical term is 240V single phase appliances) and these are probably going to be the majority of what you need checked.
 However you might also have some complex appliances such as three phase appliances or safety switches that require specialised training and test equipment.
 We need to allow extra time to check them correctly.

 - What type of workplace you have?

 Generally it is quicker and easier for us to do an office/administration centre than it is to do a warehouse or factory.
-That's because all the appliances are closer together and accessed easier whereas in a warehouse or factory where they tend to be much more spread out and take longer to complete.
-The only way to properly asses this is to visit.
+That's because all the appliances are closer together and accessed more easily whereas in a warehouse or factory they tend to be much more spread out and take longer to complete.
+The only way to properly assess this is to visit.

 - Will it cause disruption?

 To test and tag an appliance it must be disconnected from the power supply.
-That means it might cause some disruption to your normal workflow or production process.
-So it's important the technician doesn't just come along and start turning things off in order to get the job done quickly.
-It's why we take this into consideration and work out the best way to minimise any disruption.
+Even though it is usually only for less than a minute or two we understand it might cause some disruption to your normal workflow or production process.
+So it's important we take this into consideration and work out the best way to minimise any disruption.
 That might mean doing certain areas at certain times or using extra technicians to get things done faster.
 It's yet another factor everyone needs to consider.

 OK, that's a lot to take in…

-We’ve been in this business a long time and we’re proud to say we are very good at it.
+We’ve been in this business a long time and we’re proud to say we have an excellent track record.
 It’s amazing how quickly a site visit by one of our experienced technicians can identify all the variables involved.
-And that’s the only way to give you a realistic quote for the testing and tagging service you not only want but actually need.
+And that’s the only way to give you an honest and realistic quote for the testing and tagging service you not only want but actually need.